stormpath/stormpath-dotnet-documentation/docs/authentication.rst

   * If you are building a traditional web app or single page application, you should use **Cookie Authentication**.

-  * If you are building a mobile application, you should use the **OAuth2 Password Grant**.
+  * If you are building a mobile application, you should use the **OAuth 2.0 Password Grant**.

 .. todo::
   * If you are building an API service, you can use